samchristywork/samchristywork/README.md

 |<img src="https://s-christy.com/icons/cpp.png"    height=20></img> [log-viewer](https://github.com/samchristywork/log-viewer)                                    |A GUI application for viewing distributed logging infrastructure.                           |

 ## Mathematics

+Math is a fun subject in programming projects because it is typically algorithm-heavy and relies more on how clever you are with a programming language's core concepts and less on how good you are at leveraging existing libraries and programs.

 |Repository                                                                                                                                                       |Description                                                                                 |
 |-----------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------|
 |<img src="https://s-christy.com/icons/c.png"      height=20></img> [dedekind-eta](https://github.com/samchristywork/dedekind-eta)                                |A C program that graphs the Dedekind eta function on the complex plane.                     |